rust-lang/rust/src/doc/rustc-dev-guide/src/building/compiler-documenting.md

 ## Document everything

+This uses the beta rustdoc, which usually but not always has the same output as stage 1 rustdoc.

 ```bash
 ./x.py doc
 ```

-## If you want to avoid the whole Stage 2 build
+## If you want to be sure that the links behave the same as on CI

 ```bash
 ./x.py doc --stage 1